swiftlang/swift-evolution/proposals/0333-with-memory-rebound.md

 ### Instance methods of `UnsafeBufferPointer` and `UnsafeMutableBufferPointer`

-We propose to lift the restriction that the strides of `T` and `Pointee` must be equal, when calling `withMemoryRebound`.
+We propose to lift the restriction that the strides of `T` and `Element` must be equal when calling `withMemoryRebound`.
+`T` and `Element` must either be layout equivalent (see above,) or one must be a homogeneous aggregate of the other.
 The function declarations remain the same on these two types.
-The capacity of the buffer to the temporary type will be calculated using the length of the `UnsafeBufferPointer<Element>` and the stride of the temporary type.
+The capacity of the buffer to the temporary type will be calculated using the capacity of the `UnsafeBufferPointer<Element>` and the stride of the temporary type.
 The documentation will be updated to reflect the changed behaviour.
 We will add parameter labels to the closure type declaration to benefit code completion (a source compatible change.)